-- 6.4.1.
+6.4.1.
 Severn Trent is responsible for providing drinking water throughout the district.
 This water is split between ground water sources, rivers and reservoirs.
 Water supplies in the Nottinghamshire zone come from a combination of local groundwater sources and links to the Strategic Grid zone (the name given by the water company to their largest supply zone, which covers an area from Derbyshire down to Gloucestershire).
-In Nottinghamshire, 80% of public supply is abstracted from the Sherwood Sandstone Aquifer49, thus playing a strategic role in water use.
-The aquifer in Nottinghamshire is classified as 'over-abstracted' by the Environment Agency's (EA) Catchment Abstraction Management Strategies (CAMS March 2007), which means that further abstraction from the aquifer is unlikely to be permitted. - 6.4.2.
+In Nottinghamshire, 80% of public supply is abstracted from the Sherwood Sandstone Aquifer, thus playing a strategic role in water use.
+The aquifer in Nottinghamshire is classified as 'over-abstracted' by the Environment Agency's (EA) Catchment Abstraction Management Strategies (CAMS March 2007), which means that further abstraction from the aquifer is unlikely to be permitted.

+- 6.4.2.
 Without new investment, the Severn Trent Strategic Grid and Nottinghamshire zones face some significant supply shortfalls in the long term as a result of the need to reduce abstraction from unsustainable sources and the potential impacts of climate change which could by themselves result in increased drought and a lowering of water levels in the sandstone aquifer.
 These two zones will therefore require new sources of water supply.
 Severn Trent Water's strategy for the Nottinghamshire zone, as reflected in their adopted Water Resource Management Plan (2019), which takes the effects of climate change into account, is based around reducing leakage and demand for water, and relying more on water transfer from the Strategic Grid zone. - 6.4.3.
 The main new supply schemes for this zone are therefore to provide major treated water links to the Strategic Grid zone which will allow for a more flexible supply system better able to transfer water from that zone into Nottinghamshire in response to drought conditions (such as might arise more frequently due to climate change).
+Increased abstraction from the Sherwood Sandstone Aquifer (beyond current licenced levels) is not part of the future water supply solution and there is therefore no reason to expect any lowering of the groundwater levels in this area and thus any change in water levels within the designated sites.